XinFinOrg/XDC-Zero/cicd/README.md

 # Deploy with Docker
 ## Deploy XDC Zero
-1. create a .env like the following example
+1. Create a .env as the below example PARENTNET can be devnet,testnet,mainnet.
+For custom url PARENTNET_URL will override PARENTNET.
 ```
 PARENTNET=devnet
 SUBNET_URL=